 The converter system is the interior low voltage electrical system that enables you to use the interior lights, fans, pumps and 12-volt appliances whether operating on self-contained battery power or 120-volt city power.
 The converter provides power to charge the trailer battery and to operate the 12-volt interior electrical system.

-It is located under the sofa and accessed by opening the sofa drawer.
-Units with slide-outs have the converter located inside the front cabinet on the roadside accessed by removing the drawers.
+On rear bed models it is located under the sofa and accessed by opening the sofa drawer.
+Units with slideouts have the converter located inside the front cabinet on the roadside accessed by removing the drawers.